Sabirou Bassa-Djeri

-Sabirou Bassa-Djeri (born 17 June 1987) is a Togolese international footballer who plays for Nigerian club Enyimba, as a goalkeeper.
+Sabirou Bassa-Djeri (17 June 1987 – 14 June 2025) was a Togolese professional footballer who played as a goalkeeper.
+He made 15 appearances for the Togo national team between 2017 and 2019.

 Career

-Born in Sokodé, he has played club football for Tchaoudjo AC, AC Semassi, Gbikinti, Béké and Coton Sport.
+Born in Sokodé, Bassa-Djeri played club football for Dahana Sokodé, Tchaoudjo AC, AC Semassi, Gbikinti, Béké and Coton Sport.
 In November 2020 he signed for Nigerian club Enyimba.